rabbitmq/rabbitmq-website/site/management.md

 RabbitMQ can be configured to use [JWT-encoded OAuth 2.0 access tokens](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2) to authenticate client applications and management UI users.
 When doing so, the management UI does not automatically redirect users to authenticate against the OAuth 2 server, this must be configured separately.
-Currently, RabbitMQ has been tested against the following Authorization servers:
+Currently, **Authorization code flow with PKCE** has been tested against the following Authorization servers:

 * [UAA](https://github.com/cloudfoundry/uaa)
 * [Keycloak](https://www.keycloak.org/)
 * [Auth0](https://auth0.com/)
 * [Azure](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/auth-oauth2)

+**IMPORTANT**: In OAuth 2.0 terms, RabbitMQ management UI is a **public app** which means it cannot securely store credentials such as `client_secret`.
+Your authorization server must allow you to configure the oauth client as **public app**.
+This means that RabbitMQ does not need to present a client_secret when authenticating/authorizing users.
+If your authorization server only supports **confidential app**, or simply it always requires `client_secret`, only then you have to configure one via the `oauth_client_secret` setting.

 To redirect users to the UAA server to authenticate, use the following configuration:

 <pre class="lang-ini">
 management.enable_uaa = true
 management.oauth_enabled = true
 management.oauth_client_id = rabbit_user_client
-management.oauth_client_secret = rabbit_user_client_secret
 management.oauth_provider_url = https://my-uaa-server-host:8443/uaa
 </pre>

 > IMPORTANT: Since RabbitMQ 3.10, RabbitMQ uses `authorization_code` grant type. `implicit` flow has been deprecated.
+> IMPORTANT: management.oauth_client_secret is an optional setting.
+It is only required when your authorization server requires it

 ### Allow Basic and OAuth 2 authentication